Council Tax Valuation Bands

 Section 13a discounts

-Under Section 13a of the Local Government Finance Act 1992 we may reduce the amount of council tax you are required to pay in individual cases or in a class of cases where national discounts and exemptions do not apply.
+Under section 13A of the Local Government Act 1992 the Council may reduce the amount of tax you are required to pay.
+The Council may reduce the Council Tax in an individual case or in a class of cases where national discounts and exemptions do not apply.

 Adult Social Care